jothepro/doxygen-awesome-css/docs/extensions.md

 On top of the base theme provided by `doxygen-awesome.css`, this repository comes with Javascript extensions that require additional setup steps to get them running.

-The extensions require customizations in the header HTML-template.
+The extensions require customizations in the header HTML template.
 This is how you can create the default template with Doxygen:

 1. Create default header template: